dagny099/dagny099.github.io/_portfolio/WorkoutDash.md

 ---
 title: "Workout Dashboard"
-excerpt: "Build an interactive dashboard of my workouts backed by AWS Relational Database (RDS)"
+excerpt: "An interactive dashboard of my workouts backed by AWS Relational Database (RDS)"
 date: 2024-02-15 # Change this to control the order
 classes: [wide, portfolio-page]
 category: Project